 • A current, full side view photo of the pleasure craft

-There is no charge for getting your pleasure craft licence in Manitoba.
-However, any pleasure craft caught operating with no licence will be charged a fee of $250.
+There is no charge to get your pleasure craft licence for boating in Manitoba.
+However, any boat caught operating without a licence will be charged a fee of $250.

 How Do I Transfer Ownership To My New Pleasure Craft?